I took this picture of Death Valley while riding Linda Lu to the Sun Reunion, in the Spring of 2014. Click to see the full size image.

 She said, and we both laughed.
 She reminded me of my Mom.
 So we got to talking.
 My Mom considered conversation an art form, and loved indulging in long, meandering talks.
 She told me she learned that from her father, Ricardo.
 It’s how people passed the time in Lima, and no one ever asked “What’s your point?”

-My daughter Grace calls me if a week goes by without a conversation.
-She likes to talk, too.
-And like her grandmother, she’s irresistibly engaging.
+My daughters call me if a week goes by without a conversation.
+They both like to talk, and like their grandmother, they’re engaging.

 I suppose that for most of America and certainly Silicon Valley, the art of conversation is sitting in a broom closet, bubble wrapped into the box with the acoustic coupler modem.
 I sometimes wonder if my blogging is an attempt to keep the door from slamming shut.